AI That Learns My Preferences: What Actually Adapts (And What Doesn't)

 How is this different from ChatGPT Memory?

-ChatGPT Memory stores facts and preferences you tell it, explicitly. alfred_'s learning is observational — it watches what you actually do across email, drafts, and tasks, then adjusts.
+ChatGPT Memory stores facts and preferences you tell it, explicitly. alfred_'s learning is observational.
+It watches what you actually do across email, drafts, and tasks, then adjusts.
 Memory is a notebook; alfred_'s learning is a model of how you work.
 Both have value, but observational learning catches the patterns you don't know how to describe.